khoinn84/simplepractice/README.md

 03.sliceemail-v2.py
-original project let people input an email address, then slice it to get the username and the domain version 1 will try to get the same result version 2 will read all the email addresses from a text file and slice them to get the (username,domain) into a list of tuples.
+original project let people input an email address, then slice it to get the username and the domain version 1 will try to get the same result version 2 will allow user to choose to either enter an email directly, or read all the email addresses from a text file and slice them to get the (username,domain) into a list of tuples.